-May 10 & 11, Spring Stroll & Be A Tourist for a Day – Skagway merchants and tour operators open their doors for everyone to familiarize themselves with what's being offered this visitor season.
+May 9 & 10, Spring Stroll & Be A Tourist for a Day – Skagway merchants and tour operators open their doors for everyone to familiarize themselves with what's being offered this visitor season.
 Chamber of Commerce and Alaska Travel Industry Association - Golden Circle Chapter.
 NOTE: SPRING STROLL HAS NOW MOVED TO MAY 23!!!

-May 29 - June 1, North Words Writers Symposium – Now in its fourth year, Skagway will host some of Alaska’s most notable writers to the NWWS, as well as visiting guest keynote author Simon Winchester, author of The Men Who United the States.
+May 28 - 31, North Words Writers Symposium – Now in its fifth year, Skagway will host some of Alaska’s most notable writers to the NWWS, as well as visiting guest keynote author Simon Winchester, author of The Men Who United the States.
 The conference theme is, “Exploring the Frontiers of Language.”
 Skagway Convention & Visitors Bureau, 983-2854 or visit: www.nwwriterss.com.